aws-amplify/docs/docs/lib/storage/fragments/js/copy.md

 await Storage.copy({ key: 'src' }, { key: 'dest' }, {
 	acl?: string, // https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#upload-property
-	cacheControl?: string, // Specifies caching behavior along the request/reply chain contentDisposition?: string, // Specifies presentational information for the object contentEncoding?: string, // Specifies what content encodings have been applied to the object and thus what decoding mechanisms must be applied
-	contentLanguage?: string, // The language the content is in contentType?: string, // A standard MIME type describing the format of the object data expires?: Date; // The date at which the object is no longer cacheable metadata?: [key: string]: string // A map of metadata to store with the object in S3 })
+	cacheControl?: string, // Specifies caching behavior along the request/reply chain expires?: Date; // The date at which the object is no longer cacheable metadata?: [key: string]: string // A map of metadata to store with the object in S3 })